Software Engineering | Software Quality Assurance (SQA) Set 2

-Software Quality Assurance (SQA) consists of set of activities that monitors the software engineering processes and methods used to ensure quality.
+Software Quality Assurance (SQA) consists of a set of activities that monitor the software engineering processes and methods used to ensure quality.

 Software Quality Assurance (SQA) encompasses: